alen-kuriakose/profanity-check/examples/postman_collection_guide.md

 1. Click on "Environments" in the sidebar
 2. Click "Create Environment"
-3. Name it (e.g., "iGOT Video Analysis Local")
+3. Name it (e.g., "Video Analysis Local")
 4. Add a variable:
    - Variable: `baseUrl`
    - Initial Value: `http://localhost:8000` (or your custom URL)